lganel/SVScore/README.md

-    -f        Points to intron BED file (refGene.introns.bed) -c        Points to whole_genome_SNVs.tsv.gz (defaults to current directory) -s        Specifies version of svtools to be used (defaults to version installed under name "svtools")
+    -f        Points to intron BED file (refGene.introns.bed) -c        Points to whole_genome_SNVs.tsv.gz (defaults to current directory) -s        Specifies version of svtools to be used (defaults to version installed under name "svtools") -t	      Length threshold, in bp, above which SVs receive an automatic score of 100 (1,000,000)

     --help    Display this message
     --version Display version